National Museum of the Holodomor-Genocide

 The National Museum of the Holodomor-Genocide (Національний музей Голодомору-геноциду), formerly known as the Memorial in Commemoration of the Holodomor-Genocide in Ukraine, is Ukraine's national museum and a centre devoted to the victims of the Holodomor of 1932–1933, a man-made famine that killed millions in Ukraine.
 The museum was opened on the day of the 75th anniversary of the Holodomor in 2008.
 It gained the status of a national museum in 2010.
-The museum is located on the Pechersk Hills on the right bank of the Dnieper river in Kyiv, adjacent to the Kyiv Pechersk Lavra.
+The museum is located on the Pechersk Hills on the right bank of the Dnieper River in Kyiv, adjacent to the Kyiv Pechersk Lavra.

 History

 On 28 November 2006, the Parliament of Ukraine (Verkhovna Rada) voted to recognize the Holodomor, a devastating famine which took place in the early 1930s in the former Ukrainian Soviet Socialist Republic, as a deliberate act of genocide against the Ukrainian people.
 The bill was signed into law by President Viktor Yushchenko and included a provision for commemorative and research activities, and the construction of memorials to honour the victims and preserve the memory of the Holodomor tragedy for future generations.

-The Memorial in Commemoration of Famines' Victims in Ukraine was erected on the slopes of the Dnieper river in 2008, welcoming its first visitors on 22 November 2008.
+The Memorial in Commemoration of Famines' Victims in Ukraine was erected on the slopes of the Dnipro river in 2008, welcoming its first visitors on 22 November 2008.
 The ceremony of the memorial's opening was dedicated to the 75th anniversary of the Holodomor.

 On 8 July 2009, the Cabinet of Ministers of Ukraine signed a decree that established a state museum "The Memorial in Commemoration of Famines' Victims in Ukraine".
 The museum subsequently acquired the status of a national museum on 18 February 2010.

 Starting from February 2010, the museum has been included in the official program for visits to Ukraine by Heads of States and foreign delegations and officials.

 On 31 July 2015, the Ministry of Culture of Ukraine renamed the museum in order to reflect the singular instance of the famine-genocide known as Holodomor.
-Prior to this, the museum, which represents three famines – the 1921–1923 famine, the 1932–1933 famine, and the 1946-1947 famine – used the term 'Holodomor' as a plural term.
+Prior to this, the museum, which represents three famines — the 1921–1923 famine, the 1932–1933 famine, and the 1946-1947 famine — used the term 'Holodomor' as a plural term.
 The plural has been removed in order to offset the understanding of the Holodomor being the 1932–1933 famine as being exclusively deemed to be genocidal in nature.

+On July 12, 2023, according to the official web portal of the Ukrainian Parliament, the Verkhovna Rada of Ukraine plans to allocate additional funds to complete the construction and commissioning of the National Museum of the Holodomor Genocide.
+It is planned to allocate UAH 573.9 million from the state budget.
+The allocation of funds will make it possible to complete the entire complex of construction work at the museum in a short time.